Johanna DeBari ’14

 Meagan Ingalls ’11

-Meagan is now pursuing a Masters degree in History at the University of Vermont.
+Meagan is now pursuing a Masters degree in history at the University of Vermont and working full time at a school for children with autism and other emotional disorders.

 “The Holocaust & Genocide Studies program prepared me very well for the rigors and challenges of graduate school.
 Through a combination of guidance and freedom, it gave me a chance to follow my interests, even when they wandered outside the curriculum.
 Guided by its amazing faculty, I got the opportunity to meet and converse with notable scholars on the Holocaust and genocides, making important connections that have helped shape my academic career.
 Fellow students in the program also motivated and challenged me, making me ready for the competitive world outside as well as within academia.